spaceshark123/NeuralNetwork/README.md

  network.mutate(c, v); //mutates the network with chance c and variation v
  ```

-5. **Evaluation**: Use the trained model to make predictions and evaluate the cost
+5. **Evaluation**: Use the trained model to make predictions and evaluate the loss

   ```java
   double[] input = {...};